Pikamuchu/pika-simple-web-crawler-test/README.md

 Usage: pika [command]

 where [command] is one of:
-   crawler-test [chunks] [data-file] - run the crawler test - also starts and stops chrome
+   crawler-test [initial-url] [chunks] - run the crawler test - also starts and stops chrome
      - initial-url: Initial Url to open and parse links.
      - chunks: Number of concurrent url calls.
 Default 2 crawler-test-docker - run test using a chrome headless docker